Operation U-Go: Imphal

 The main U Go offensive began on 6 March 1944.
 Slim and Scoones had given their forward divisions orders to withdraw too late.
 The 20th Indian Division withdrew safely, but the 17th Indian Division was cut off and forced to fight its way back into the Imphal plain.
 Scoones was forced to commit almost all his reserves to help the 17th Division.
 Because the diversionary offensive in the Arakan had already failed, the Allies were able to fly a division (including its artillery and front-line transport) from the Arakan front to Imphal, in time to prevent the Japanese 15th Division overrunning Imphal from the north.

 During April, the Japanese attacks against the defences at the edge of the Imphal plain were all held.
 In May, IV Corps began a counter-offensive, pushing northward to link up with a relieving force fighting its way southward from Kohima.
 Although the Allied progress was slow, the Japanese 15th Division was forced to withdraw through lack of supply, and the Allies reopened the Kohima–Imphal road on 22 June, ending the siege (although the Japanese continued to mount attacks from the south and east of Imphal).

 Kohima

 The battle of Kohima took place in two stages.
 From 3 to 16 April 1944, the Japanese 31st Division attempted to capture Kohima ridge, a feature which dominated the road from Dimapur to Imphal on which IV Corps at Imphal depended for supply.
 On 16 April the small British force at Kohima was relieved, and from 18 April to 16 May the newly arrived Indian XXXIII Corps counter-attacked to drive the Japanese from the positions they had captured.
-At this point, with the Japanese starving, Lieutenant General Kōtoku Satō ordered his division to withdraw.
+At the end of May, with the Japanese starving, Lieutenant General Kōtoku Satō defied orders from Mutaguchi to stand firm and ordered his division to withdraw.
 Although a detachment continued to fight rearguard actions to block the road, XXXIII Corps drove south to link up with the defenders of Imphal on 22 June.